larean/obsinfo/information_files.rst

    - ``serial_number``,
    - ``config``
-   - direct specification of fields to change
+   or direct specification of the fields to change

 Specifying a ``config`` that does not exist (has no corresponding ``config_definition``) is an error, specifying a ``serial_number`` with no corresponding ``description`` is not.